chinapedia/wikipedia.abstract.en/Page/Expected_value.md

 If all outcomes x_(i) are equiprobable (that is, p₁ = p₂ = ⋯ = p_(k)), then the weighted average turns into the simple average.
 This is intuitive: the expected value of a random variable is the average of all values it can take; thus the expected value is what one expects to happen _on average_.
 If the outcomes x_(i) are not equiprobable, then the simple average must be replaced with the weighted average, which takes into account the fact that some outcomes are more likely than the others.
 The intuition however remains the same: the expected value of X is what one expects to happen _on average_.

-An illustration of the convergence of sequence averages of rolls of a to the expected value of 3.5 as the number of rolls (trials) grows.

 Examples

 -   Let X represent the outcome of a roll of a fair six-sided .
 More specifically, X will be the number of pips showing on the top face of the after the toss.
 The possible values for X are 1, 2, 3, 4, 5, and 6, all of which are equally likely with a probability of .
 The expectation of X is